Trichloroethylene: Neurological

 When inhaled, trichloroethylene produces central nervous system depression resulting in general anesthesia.
 These effects may be mediated by trichloroethylene acting as a positive allosteric modulator of inhibitory GABA_{A} and glycine receptors.
 Its high blood solubility results in a less desirable slower induction of anesthesia.
 At low concentrations, it is relatively non-irritating to the respiratory tract.
 Higher concentrations result in tachypnea.
 Many types of cardiac arrhythmias can occur and are exacerbated by epinephrine (adrenaline).

 It was noted in the 1940s that TCE reacted with carbon dioxide (CO_{2}) absorbing systems (soda lime) to produce dichloroacetylene by dehydrochlorination and phosgene.
 Cranial nerve dysfunction (especially the fifth cranial nerve) was common when TCE anesthesia was given using CO_{2} absorbing systems.
 Muscle relaxation with TCE anesthesia sufficient for surgery was poor.
 For these reasons as well as problems with hepatotoxicity, TCE lost popularity in North America and Europe to more potent anesthetics such as halothane by the 1960s.

 The symptoms of acute non-medical exposure are similar to those of alcohol intoxication, beginning with sleepiness, dizziness, and confusion and progressing with increasing exposure to unconsciousness.
 Much of what is known about the chronic human health effects of trichloroethylene is based on occupational exposures.
 Besides its effects on the central nervous system, industrial exposure to trichloroethylene is correlated with toxic effects in the liver and kidney.

 Long-term industrial or ambient environmental exposure to trichloroethylene is suspected to elevate the risk of developing Parkinson's disease.

 Carcinogenicity

 Trichloroethylene has been classified as "Group 1: Carcinogenic to Humans" by the International Agency for Research on Cancer (IARC) due to sufficient evidence in humans and experimental animals for cancer of the kidney and a positive association between exposures to trichloroethylene and development of non-Hodgkin lymphoma and liver cancer in humans, and limited evidence in humans and experimental animals for increased incidence of leukemia, lymphoma, reproductive cancers, and respiratory cancers.

+Epidemiologic research on exposed populations showed mixed results.
+For example, a research conducted on a group of 803 workers exposed to TCE in Denmark showed no overall increase in cancer incidence meanwhile another research on kidney cancer incidence in another group of exposed workers showed an increase.
+TCE was not found to be teratogenic in humans.

+One review of the epidemiology of kidney cancer rated cigarette smoking and obesity as more important risk factors for kidney cancer than exposure to solvents such as trichloroethylene.
+In contrast, one overall assessment of human health risks associated with trichloroethylene states, "there is concordance between animal and human studies, which supports the conclusion that trichloroethylene is a potential kidney carcinogen".
+The evidence appears to be less certain in this study regarding the relationship between humans and liver cancer observed in mice, with the US NAS suggesting that low-level exposure might not represent a significant liver cancer risk in the general population.